slatedocs/slate/source/index.html.md

 NEW_FUEL_N2O_PER_SHORT_TON = 14.955
 ```

-To edit or add fuel types and their conversion constants, open the [models](https://github.com/sunnysanwar/fuel-co2-conv-api.git) folder where you will see the different files named after the endpoints.
+To edit or add fuel types and their conversion constants, open the [models](https://github.com/sunnysanwar/dynm-api.git) folder where you will see the different files named after the endpoints.
 Edit the file that is specific to the conversion you want to make.

-For example, go to [carbon_dioxide_conversion.rb](https://github.com/sunnysanwar/fuel-co2-conv-api/blob/main/app/models/carbon_dioxide_conversion.rb) to New Fuel to CO2 with the following conversion constants.
+For example, go to [carbon_dioxide_conversion.rb](https://github.com/sunnysanwar/dynm-api/blob/main/carbon_footprint/lookups/carbon_dioxide_conversion.py) to New Fuel to CO2 with the following conversion constants.

-<iframe src="images/dynm-updating-conversions.mp4" height="320" width="560" allowfullscreen="" frameborder="0"></iframe>
+<iframe src="images/dynm-updating-conversions.mp4" height="320" width="560" allowfullscreen="" frameborder="0" style="padding-left: 20px"></iframe>

 ## Home Energy